 After watching the Red Foxes get bounced again from the MACC Tournament before the championship game this year, one could not help wonder if Brady was so angry because the team lost or because it would give him less leverage for his new job.

-ay that if Brady had taken his team to the championship game this season he would have received an offer at Providence, a big time D-1 program.
+Reports say that if Brady had taken his team to the championship game this season he would have received an offer at Providence, a big time D-1 program.
 Instead Brady settled for JMU which is not much of a step up from the MAAC.

 Perhaps the biggest blow of the Brady departure comes with next years recruiting situation as well as the freshman guards Brady brought in last year, most notably Jay Gavin.
 Brady recruits are now in question if they will come to Marist and Gavin who had a breakout rookie season is in doubt if he will stay of transfer.

-he Red Fox assistant coaches is promoted then he may be able to save Gavin and some of the recruits.
+If one of the Red Fox assistant coaches is promoted then he may be able to save Gavin and some of the recruits.
 However, it is unlikely that Tim Murray would hand over the Red Fox coaching reigns to a MAAC assistant coach, even if they are the best fit.

 Of the coaching replacements swirling around campus, my first choice would be Steve Masiello, who served as Rick Pitino's right hand man at Louisville.
 Masiello is familiar with the MAAC after spending 4 years with Manhattan in the early 2000's, helping them reach the NCAA Tournament two times and the NIT once.